kiba/Writings/atg/chp2_aftermath.md

 "Right errr...let me find my Goa'uld worksheet."

-It would be convenient, like on some science fiction shows, if people in the galaxy conveniently spoke English for his team's benefit.
-Alas, there's no magical universal translators available, though the galaxy at large do speak a lingua franca, which is Goa'uld.
-Thanks to Jackson and Teal'c, Stargate Command can interact with the galaxy at large without getting bogged down trying to learn yet another language.
+It would be very convenient if the galaxy at large spoke English for his team's benefit.
+Alas, his team has yet to come across a universal language translator to reverse engineer it from.
+At least the galaxy at large do speak a lingua franca, which is Goa'uld.
+Which means that Teal'c and Jackson can interact with the locals.
+The only problem with that language is that you can be sure that some kooky Goa'uld overlord had influenced that particular gate address in some way or fashion, frequently in a traumatizing sort of way.
+Unless they're tok'ra.
+Tok'ra are the good guys.
+That's more of an exception.

-To increase operational efficiency of stargate exploration teams, it became a staple of the local learning curriculum to learn Goa'uld.
-Learning languages wasn't actually new for O'Neill.
-Throughout this special operation career, he was always learning the languages of allies, like German, and sometime the enemies as well, such as Russian.
+To increase operational efficiency of stargate exploration teams, it became a staple of the local learning curriculum to learn Goa'uld, not that it was any particularly new to O'Neill Throughout his military career, more specifically, special operation, he was always learning the languages of allies, like German, and sometime the enemies as well, such as Russian.
 His time at this command was no exception.

 But god damn it!
 This man needed to be better organized.
 The good doctor was still ruffling through the mess to find homework.

-After several minutes or so, the archaeologist found the team's homework.
+After waiting several minutes or so, the archaeologist found the team's homework.
 He handed O'Neill a copy.

 "We need a better way than this mess.
 Like using the computer to send our homework through email," O'Neill thought out loud.